iLaD08/p1/public/content/Testimonials.md

 Subscription Management Platform Development
 5
 - Mohie was hired to address a problem we encountered while building our platform, and he successfully resolved the issue in a short period of time.

+## Samet T.
+Next.JS Developer for Editing Website - authenticatorhub.com
+5
+- Quick and well-done job really made a difference for us, Thank you Mohie for your help!

+## Tanya S.
+JavaScript code for a Hubspot form
+5
+- Exceptionally fast and reliable service!
+I highly recommend Mohie to others.